endomorphosis/ipfs_datasets_py/README.md

 import a model:

-node scraper.js hf "modelname" (as defined in your .json files)
+node scraper.js hf "dataset" (as defined in your .json files)

 import all models